 The School of Social Sciences believes that one of the keys to success and well-being in graduate school is cascading mentorship.
-Traditional models of graduate training seem to expect a student’s faculty advisor to provide all of the informational, social-emotional, and instrumental support that a student needs.
+Traditional models of graduate training seem to expect a student's faculty advisor to provide all of the informational, social-emotional, and instrumental support that a student needs.
 (Think of Yoda and Luke Skywalker doing Jedi training in a swamp.)
 In the UCI Cascading Mentorship model, students are invited to join with a small group of peers and near-peers (i.e., more senior graduate students) for weekly meetings.
 (Think of penguins huddling in the Antarctic.)
-Groups work together on research planning, academic writing, presentation skills, and the art of staying sane and healthy in graduate school.
+Groups work together on research planning, academic writing, presentation skills, and the art of staying sane, happy, and healthy in graduate school.
 (For more on our writing group model, check out this book and this study.)
 The groups listed below are currently active.
-Click on each group’s image to read more about them.
-Groups that are currently accepting new members are indicated by an asterisk* after the name.
+Click on each group's image to read more about them.

 SOCIAL SCIENCES GROUPS

 Académiques LatinxThis space is meant as a supportive peer-mentorship environment for Latinx/Latines graduate students from humanities, arts, Chicanx/Latinx studies, social sciences and education departments who want to advance their academic writing goals.
 This group is also open to non-Latinx students whose research and work is strongly tied to the Latinx, Latines and broader Spanish speaking world.
 This is a multilingual space in which Spanish, English and Spanglish will be used interchangeably.
 Our aim is to build an inclusive and supportive community for all who are looking for writing accountability and to build strategies for tackling daily writing challenges and navigating the hidden curriculum of academia.
 We aim to encourage everyone to write more, publish more and apply to more opportunities (fellowships, internships, conferences, grants, jobs, postdocs, etc).